 A study of both substantive and procedural criminal law.
-Consideration is given to its historical development, principles of criminal law and criminal liability, and the main doctrines of criminal law toward specific crimes and sanctions
+Consideration is given to its historical development, principles of criminal law and criminal liability, and the main doctrines of criminal law toward specific crimes and sanctions.

 Prerequisites: SCCJ-104, SCCJ-311, SCCJ-313, or consent of the Instructor.
+Credit, three hours.